chem-274-A-master/python-project/assignment.md

 ## Integration
 This MD simulation uses the [Velocity Verlet algorithm](https://en.wikipedia.org/wiki/Verlet_integration#velocity_verlet:~:text=O%7D%7D(%5CDelta%20t).%7D-,Velocity%20Verlet,-%5Bedit%5D), which was covered in Problem Set 2.

+## Improving the Simulation
+Your task for this project is to improve the molecular dynamics simulation script which has been provided in this repository.
+You will need to do the following:
+1. Evaluate and improve code performance.
+You should consider the necessity of each calculation and how you can leverage third party libraries, such as NumPy or Pandas in your software.
+2. Improve the project structure - You should examine the code structure and consider ways to improve its structure.
+You might choose to change function defintions or to implement classes.
+This should include adding appropriate error checks.
+3. Improve  the project documentation - make sure the project is adequately documented including in-code (comments and docstrings) and out of code (README) documentation.
+4. Running the project - Your simulation should have a command line interface.
+You should be able to run from the command line by inputting a simulation temperature, number of atoms, target density, output file, and options for creating graphs of the total energy or temperature vs simulation time step.
+Your command line interface should also have a `--help` message.
+Your command line interface should be documented in your `README`.
+5. You should use at least one example of inheritance, at least one example of a decorator, and at least one example of a context manager in your code.

 ## Turning in Your Assignment
-1. You should consider the project you turn in to be a software product.
+Consider the project you turn in to be a software product.
+Include files such as a `.gitignore` and be careful with the files you commit.
 Your repository should have a `README` describing the project and its installation.
-You should also write in detail about any optimization or design decisions you made for improving the program. **Hint** - You will probably want to consider how to use object oriented programming as you improve the code structure.
+You should also write in detail about any optimization or design decisions you made for improving the program.
+Please be very descriptive and verbose when explaining the decisions you made.
-2. Your repository should include a `Makefile` with appropriate targets (explain `Makefile` use in the `README`).
-3. Your simulation should create a plot of the total simulation energy and one of the temperature.
-4. Your simulation should have a command line interface.
-You should be able to run from the command line by inputting a simulation temperature, number of atoms, target density, and output file.
-Your command line interface should also have a `--help` message.
-Your command line interface should be documented in your `README`.